Stephen Hough: Other activities

 Hough had a solo exhibition of his paintings at the Broadbent Gallery in London in October 2012.

 In October 2016, Hough was the guest on BBC Radio 4's Desert Island Discs.
 His choices were Cortot's recording of Chopin's Prélude No. 17 in A-flat, Rachmaninoff's recording of Kreisler's Liebesleid, Led Zeppelin's Stairway to Heaven, the Kyrie eleison from Bach's Mass in B minor, the third movement of Alban Berg's Lyric Suite, his own sonata for cello and piano left hand ("Les adieux"), and Bird Songs at Eventide by Eric Coates.
 His favourite was "Proficiscere, anima Christiana (Go Forth)" from Elgar's The Dream of Gerontius.
 His book choice was a bilingual edition of Proust's À la recherche du temps perdu, and his luxury item was a panama hat.
 He made a special request for a copy of the Tyndale Bible.

 Australian connections

 Hough's father was born an only child in Mayfield, a suburb of Newcastle, New South Wales, in 1926.
 Before his first birthday his mother took him to England, settling in the North, and leaving her husband behind in Australia.
 The boy was always told his father had died, but in fact his father lived 30 more years, working in the steel industry at Newcastle.
 Hough's grandfather wrote Hough's father letters, none of which he ever received.

-Stephen Hough says his assumption of Australian citizenship was in part a tribute to his father, who wanted to return to the land of his birth but was unable to do so before his death in 1980 at the age of 54.
+Hough says his assumption of Australian citizenship was in part a tribute to his father, who wanted to return to the land of his birth but was unable to do so before his death in 1980 at the age of 54.